KaziSadmanAhmed/datascience-jam/README.md

 # datascience-jam

-##Predict movie rating using the given dataset
+## Predict movie vote_average using the given dataset

+### Result will be checked against a testing dataset.
+The score will be based on the trained model you provide.